flyteorg/flyte/rsts/howto/authentication/setup.rst

 .. prompt:: bash

-  kubectl deploy -n flyte flyteadmin -o yaml | grep "name: flyte-admin-config"
+  kubectl get deploy -n flyte flyteadmin -o yaml | grep "name: flyte-admin-config"

 This will output the name of the config map where the `client_id` needs to go.